cbhong-ops/redis-semantic-cache/README.md

 1.  **Client** calls the Apigee API Proxy.
 2.  **Apigee** forwards the request to the **Cloud Run** service.
 3.  **Cloud Run** executes the semantic cache logic:
-    *   Checks Redis for similar questions.
+    *   Checks Redis for similar prompts.
-    *   If found, returns cached answer.
+    *   If found, returns cached response.
-    *   If not found, calls Vertex AI (Gemini), caches the result in Redis, and returns the answer.
+    *   If not found, forwards the request to Vertex AI REST API, caches the result in Redis, and returns the response.

 ---